 The Maryland Department of Natural Resources (DNR) is committed to providing safe public fishing access and will inform and engage the public throughout the planning process regarding this location.

-Timeline of activity at Bill Burton Fishing Pier:
+Timeline of structural safety activity at Bill Burton Fishing Pier:

-- Jan.
-26, 2022: The Board of Public Works approved an extension of EBA Enginering’s contract to include an underwater inspection conducted by subcontractor Marine Solutions Inc.
+Jan.
+26, 2022: The Board of Public Works approved an extension of EBA Engineering’s contract to include an underwater inspection conducted by subcontractor Marine Solutions Inc.

 underwater inspection report and engineers’